Linuxfabrik/monitoring-plugins/check-plugins/mysql-innodb-buffer-pool-size/README.md

 ## Overview

 Checks the InnoDB buffer pool size configuration in MySQL/MariaDB.
 Compares the configured `innodb_buffer_pool_size` against the actual data and index sizes of all InnoDB tables to determine if the buffer pool is large enough.
-On MySQL 8.0.30+ it additionally derives a workload-based recommendation for `innodb_redo_log_capacity` from the per-hour `Innodb_os_log_written` write rate and the host's RAM tier (rounding rules match mysqltuner).
+It additionally derives a workload-based target size for the redo log from the per-hour `Innodb_os_log_written` write rate and the host's RAM tier (rounding rules match mysqltuner), and compares it against the knob that sizes the redo log on this server: `innodb_redo_log_capacity` on MySQL 8.0.30+, `innodb_log_file_size` (times `innodb_log_files_in_group`, where that variable still exists) on MariaDB and older MySQL.

 **Important Notes:**